emmajanedrews/base-template/_posts/2018-01-08-a-look-at-the-home-buying-process.md

 {% include pullquote.html %}

-If you’re a homeowner who is going to be buying and selling a home at the same time, we have a bit of a different puzzle.First, we’ve got to evaluate the equity in your current home.
+**If you’re a homeowner who is going to be buying and selling a home at the same time, we have a bit of a different puzzle.** First, we’ve got to evaluate the equity in your current home.
 You may be able to qualify for a pre-approval before selling your current home.
 You might have to sell first in order to make an offer, however.
 That’s the puzzle we have to piece together.

 There are a lot of moving pieces, but we can help you work them out.
 If you have any questions for us or if we can help you buy or sell a home in any way, give us a call or send us an email.
 We look forward to hearing from you.